DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   = Introduction

-  During the course of years, thanks to better economic conditions and the higher income, people started to travel around the world.
+  During the course of years, thanks to better economic conditions and higher incomes, people started to travel around the world.
 Currently, in 2025, the travel market is one of the most profitable markets, but it has a problem: the trip organization.

-  Thanks to the Internet, organizing a travel has become easier than before: nowadays there is no need for most of the travels to involve a 3#super("rd") party agency that organizes all for them; browsing the web is sufficient to get all the needed information and book the entire travel, sometimes without the necessity to even call the hotel.
+  Thanks to the Internet, organizing a travel has become easier than before: nowadays there is no need, for most of the travels, to involve a 3#super("rd") party agency that organizes all; browsing the web is sufficient to get all the needed information and book the entire travel, sometimes without the necessity to even call the hotel.
 However the Internet evolved, millions of websites that do the same manual work of research exist, sometimes without giving the cheapest option or providing confusing and outdated data.
-Additionally, the relevant number of travel-related websites can easily cause boredom and fatigue in the user, who has to read the majority of them trying to understand useful tips about his/her travel, often fighting against inconvenient cookie pop-ups.
+Additionally, the relevant number of travel-related websites can easily cause boredom and fatigue in the user, who has to read the majority of them trying to understand useful tips about his/her travel, often fighting against inconvenient pop-ups.
 Finally, organizing all the documents, such as bookings, train tickets, plane tickets, museum entry passes, etc., can easily become difficult to manage, especially when the user will need those documents during the travel.

   Our idea is DreamSpot, an all-in-one platform that, with the help of Artificial Intelligence, will guide the user into creating his/her very personal travel by providing suggestions, feasible modifications and adequate accommodations.

   The platform will be supported by non-intrusive advertisement banners in order to be freely accessible by everyone: users can decide to pay a small per-travel fee in order to enjoy an advertisement-free experience and the possibility to quickly organize all the travel documents.

-  In the following chapter, the DreamSpot team will discuss in more detail the exploitable problem, the possible customers, the problem-customer-solution validation, and the other market and project-related activities discussed during the course.
+  In the following chapters, the DreamSpot team will discuss in more details the exploitable problem, the possible customers, the problem-customer-solution validation, and the other market and project-related activities discussed during the course.

   = Problem and Customers